Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/shadows/properties.rst

    The light source will not illuminate an object but will generate the shadows that would normally appear.
-   This feature is often used to control how and where shadows fall by having a light which illuminates but has no shadow, combined with a second light which doesn't illuminate but has *Only Shadow* enabled, allowing the user to control shadow placement by moving the "Shadow Only" light around.
+   This feature is often used to control how and where shadows fall by having a light which illuminates but has no shadow, combined with a second light which does not illuminate but has *Only Shadow* enabled, allowing the user to control shadow placement by moving the "Shadow Only" light around.

 Shadow color